-Programme Short Title of the Outcomes POs Description of the Programme Outcomes (PO) Graduates will be able to: PO-1 Problem Analysis and Solutions Think critically, identify, analyze problems/ situations and further attempt to design/ develop solutions that meet the specified goals.
-PO-2 Use of Technology Apply appropriate IT tools efficiently in their daily activities of communication and academics.
-PO-3 Environment and Sustainability Analyze and attempt solutions to environmental issues and commit themselves to sustainable development in the local/national and global context.
+Programme Outcomes (PO) Short Title of the POs Description of the Programme Outcomes Graduates will be able to : PO-1 Problem Analysis and Solutions Think critically, identify, analyze problems/ situations and further attempt to design/ develop solutions that meet the specified goals.
+P0-2 Use of Technology Apply appropriate IT tools efficiently in their daily activities of communication and academics.
+PO-3 Environment and Sustainability Analyze and attempt solutions to environmental issues and commit themselves to sustainable development in the local/ national and global context.
 PO-4 Ethics Recognize and understand professional ethics /human values and be responsible for the same.
 PO-5 Individual and Team work Function effectively at various levels, capacities and situations.
-P0-6 Communication Communicate proficiently (oral and written) as a responsible member of society.
+PO-6 Communication Communicate proficiently (oral and written) as a responsible member of society.
 PO-7 Research Aptitude Understand general research methods and be able to analyse, interpret and derive rational conclusions.
 PO-8 Life Skills Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of domain specific change.
-PROGRAMM E SPECIFIC OUTCOM ES (PSO) After successi ful completion of a Ba chelor's degree in English, the students will: PSO-1 Core Concepts , evolving forms and traditions in literature Define, recognize and appreciate major literary forms as well as understand the nature, functions and schools of literary criticism and literary theory; appreciate the impact of the major texts and traditions of literature written in English in their social, cultural and historical context.
-PSO-2 Synthetic thinking and analysis of literature & culture PSO-3 Analytical writing and research Write analytically in a variety of formats, including essays, research papers, reflective writing and critical reviews of secondary sources.
-PSO-4 Ethical synthesis of source Ethically gather, understand, evaluate and synthesize information from a variety of written and electronic sources PSO-5 Employable Skills Apply Skills developed through courses like writing for the media, creative writing and ELLT ( creating basic teaching methods in ELLT) PSO-6 Life Skills Recognize and analyze various linguistic features of language and practice four linguistic skills.
+PROGRAMM AE SPECIFIC LEARNING OUTCOMES (PSLO) А fter successful comple etion of a Bachelor's degree in English, the students will: PLO-1 Core Concepts , evolving forms and traditions in literature Define, recognize and appreciate major literary forms as well as understand the nature, functions and schools of literary criticism and literary theory; appreciate the impact of the major texts and traditions of literature written in English in their social, cultural and historical context.
+PLO-2 Synthetic thinking and analysis of literature & culture Identify and explain the historical, cultural and literary connections between texts, analyze, interpret and describe the critical ideas, values and themes that appear in literary and cultural texts and understand the way these ideas, values and themes inform and impact culture and society, both now and in the past.
+PLO-3 Analytical & Ethical writing and research Write analytically in a variety of formats, including essays, research papers, reflective writing and critical reviews of secondary sources.
+Ethically gather, understand, evaluate and synthesize information from a variety of written and electronic sources.
+PLO-4 Skills & Life Skills Recognize and analyze various linguistic features of language and practice four linguistic skills, and Apply Skills developed through courses like writing for the media, creative writing and ELLT (creating basic teaching methods in ELLT).